haozixin/allenBlog/_posts/2025-03-07-Internship_Web_Developer.md

 - Conducted user testing and gathered feedback to identify usability and performance issues; proposed and implemented targeted enhancements to improve overall site functionality and engagement.

 - Designed and delivered high-fidelity prototypes for key web pages, facilitating clear communication with stakeholders and aligning development with user-centered design principles.
-One of the link for high-fidelity: https://nicc-walkabout-redesign-2.vercel.app/
+One of the link for high-fidelity: **_<u> https://nicc-walkabout-redesign-2.vercel.app/ </u>_**